Nexrym/Nexploration/README.md

   - Mastery Route
   - JP Route
   - One Achievement Route
-- Echovald has not been started
+- Echovald
+  - Map Completion partially complete
+  - Mastery Route partially complete
+  - Some Achievement Routes
 - Dragon's End has not been started

 ***